plebbit/plebbit-tipping-v1/js-api/README.md

 ### Detailed Method Documentation

 #### `createTip(options)`
 Creates a new tip transaction.
-The tip amount is automatically set to 2x the contract's minimum tip amount to ensure the transaction succeeds.
+The tip amount is automatically set to the contract's minimum tip amount if no custom amount is provided.

 **Requirements:**
 - Requires `privateKey` to be set during initialization